How to Build an AI Agent

 What are the Main Components of an AI Agent Architecture?

-Before we dive into how to build an AI agent, it’s important to understand the main components that shape one’s architecture.
-Artificial Intelligent agents operate in various environments to accomplish specific goals.
+Before we dive into AI agent development, it’s important to understand the main components that shape one’s architecture.
+Artificial intelligence agents operate in various environments to accomplish specific goals.
 Despite their differences, they all share essential components that define how they work.

 Architecture